richardstrnad/jedha/README.rst

 Pre-requisites
 ==============

-jedha_ requires Python versions 2.7 or 3.2+; the OS should not matter.
+jedha_ requires Python versions 3.2+; the OS should not matter.
 If you want to run it under a Python virtualenv_, it's been heavily tested in that environment as well.